The Once-In-A-While News: From The Studio of Mark Henson What in the world do you write about during […]

-Question: What do denuded landscapes, drought, over population, inequity, and dead cows have in common?
+Question: What do inequity, billionaires, denuded landscapes, drought, over population, and homelessness have in common?

 Answer: Economics.
 The very thing we rely on to sustain us is our Achilles heal.
 We need to change our view of Economics from the panacea for all of our ills, to severe skepticism.